 To quote them directly, “[y]ou tell Facebook how much you want to spend on advertising.
 Then we’ll try to get you as many results as possible for that amount.
 If you want to spend $5 a week, you can.
 If you want to spend $50,000 a week, you can do that too.”

-When you can set your budget within Facebook, it’s good to know the differences between the two options.
+When you can set your budget within Facebook, it’s good to know the difference between a Daily Budget vs. a Lifetime Budget.

-- Choosing a Daily Budget will let you set how much you’re willing to spend on your ads per day.
+- A Daily Budget will let you set how much you’re willing to spend on your ads per day.
 However, this option may waver and go slightly above or below the price you set.

-- Choosing the Lifetime Budget lets you set the total amount you’re willing to spend for the length you run you post.
+- The Lifetime Budget lets you set the total amount you’re willing to spend for the length you run you post.
 This option will never go over the amount you set, making it easier to stick to a strict budget.

 According to Facebook, there are two ways to define cost and help you know what you’ll be spending: